getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/ui-components.md

 sidebar_order: 0
 ---

 The Sentry Integration Platform provides developers with the ability to define User Interface components they want to render within specific parts of Sentry's UI, through a JSON-based schema.
-Two possible use-cases are [Issue Linking](#issue-linking) and [Stack Trace Linking](#stack-trace-linking).
+Two possible use-cases are [Issue Link](#issue-link) and [Stack Trace Link](#stack-trace-link).

-## Issue Linking

-With issue linking, the developer can connect Sentry issues with a task in their project management system.
-This functionality provides a way to use any project management tool the developer uses or develops.

-[ bullet points using one of our integrations]

-[ screenshot ]

 ## Stack Trace Linking